 (The first 15 pages)

-Logline: A 17-year-old Jewish trapeze artist in Macedonia tries to win over the antisemitic father of the girl he loves – and then the Nazis invade.
+Logline: A 17-year-old Jewish trapeze artist is secretly dating the girl in his rival’s trapeze family.
+He’s trying to win over her antisemitic father when the Nazis invade.

 INT.
 THE WARM-UP TENT – NIGHT